tamiresgt/PowerBI-SQL-Optimization/README.md

 ## Data Model After Optimization
 After applying SQL transformations, the new Power BI model has fewer tables and relationships, leading to improved performance.
 The modified tables include:
-- FactSalesOptimized (Reduction of columns and adjustment of date data)
+- FactSales (Reduction of columns and adjustment of date data)
-- DimProductHierarchy (Combining DimProduct, DimProductCategory, and DimProductSubcategory)
+- DimProduct (Combining DimProduct, DimProductCategory, and DimProductSubcategory)
 - FactExchangeRate (Combining DimCurrency and adjustment of date data)
 - DimStore (Combining DimGeography)
+- DimPromotion (Deleted because it has the same information in the FacSales table in the DiscountAmount column)

 ## SQL Transformations
 You can find all SQL scripts used in the SQL_Scripts folder.